 - A belief in one’s own ability to seize agency proceeds from energy and competence: competence is the power to harness causality by locally reversing entropy, and energy is the boldness to exercise this power.

-- The extent to which one has captured causal factors, snatched them from the jaws of chance and spirited them back to the realm of agency is the extent to which a a person experiences lucky outcomes.
+- The extent to which one has captured causal factors, snatched them from the jaws of chance and spirited them back to the realm of agency is the extent to which one experiences lucky outcomes.

 To determine whether a person is lucky, you can simply ask them.
 A person of high energy inevitably seizes agency and gains competence, drawing more factors into the realm of their control.
 Though it is possible for a person to actively self-sabotage, a healthy person rarely uses their own agency to lessen the quality of their outcomes.

 An astrologer foretells that the king will die in one month.
 The king is crushed and falls sick with despair.
 His most trusted knight summons the astrologer before the king and asks him, “when will YOU die?”
 20 years from now, the astrologer answers.
 The knight beheads him immediately.

 As a man grows older, poverty becomes a surer sign of spiritual decrepitude, and a conclusion on a person can only be drawn with further information.
 Temporary poverty can stem from virtuous sources, such as the vicissitudes of a life intensely lived, or a monk-like disregard for materiality.
 However, those bitter about their financial station are unlikely to be salvageable, as this suggests incapacity and low energy.